 I also adored the cute outdoor area in the rear of the house which also had a winding staircase that led up to a patio and a hot tub.

 Besides the wonderful food and a wine tap built into the wall, my favorite part of the Villa was my room, the Milan Suite.

 Not only did the room have a lot of character, but it also had comfortable beds, ample closet space (which is exactly what a girl needs), and a fireplace.

 The Expert Bloggers

-Stephanie Yoder (top left) – Stephanie is the semi-nomadic travel blogger at the website Twenty-Something Travel.
+Stephanie Yoder (top left) – Stephanie is the semi-nomadic travel blogger at the website Why Wait to See the World? (formerly Twenty-Something Travel).
 She is heavily involved in the travel blogger community and is a founding member of the Professional Travel Bloggers Association.

 Ayngelina Brogan (top middle) – Ayngelina is the traveling food blogger at the website Bacon is Magic and currently resides in Toronto, Canada.
 She has been featured in major publications such as Glamour Paris and Eater.com.

 Michael Tieso (top right) -Michael runs the travel blog Art of Adventuring (formerly Art of Backpacking).
 He is also the co-founder of Travel Blog Success and works as a support technician for Woo Themes.

 Lisa Lubin (bottom left) – Lisa is the blogger at the website LLWorldTour.
 She resides semi-permanently in Chicago and along with being featured in numerous publications, she is a three-time Emmy® Award-winning television writer/producer/editor/video consultant.

 Cailin O’Neil (bottom middle) – Cailin is the blogger and vlogger at Travel Yourself.
 She is a founding member of the Professional Travel Bloggers Association and has been seen on BBC, Matador TV, and HuffPost Travel just to name a few.